 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

 (1) The Department provides GA financial assistance pursuant to Section 35A-3-401, et seq. as funding permits.

 (2) Rule R986-100 applies to GA, except as noted in this rule.

 (3) Applicable provisions of R986-200 apply to GA except as noted in this rule.

-(4) The citizenship and alienage requirements of the Food Stamp Program apply to GA.
+(4) The citizenship and alienage requirements of SNAP apply to GA.